Biden was Horrific for Students Falsely Accused of Sexual Misconduct: Here’s Why

 While Tucker launched her career as an attorney for K-12 students with disabilities, her attention shifted several years ago to campus Title IX trials.

 One of her major concerns is that students with autism are significantly more likely to inadvertently violate campus sexual misconduct policies.
-This is due to deficits in social skills and difficulty reading social cues, Tucker told Liberty Affair.
+This is due to deficits in social skills and difficulty reading social cues, Tucker said.

 “Simply put, they often do not possess the needed skill set to realize how their behavior may be perceived by other people,” Tucker told me.
 University of New Mexico Professor Geoffrey Miller has highlighted a similar concern about campus speech codes.